 Introduction - ISBN

-The International Standard Book Number (ISBN) is a unique International Publisher’s Identifier number, which is meant for monograph publications.
-ISBN is the thirteen-digit number, which replaces the handling of long bibliographic descriptive records.
+The International Standard Book Number (ISBN) is a unique International Publisher’s Identifier number, which is meant for monographic publications.
+ISBN is a thirteen-digit number, which replaces the handling of long bibliographic descriptive records thereby saving time, staff costs and reducing copying errors.
 ISBN is known throughout the world as a short and clear machine-readable identification number, which marks any book unmistakably.
 ISBN is a machine readable in the form of 13-digit i.e. Book land EAN Bar Code.
 This is the fast system for the running of electronic point of sale system in bookshops.
 ISBN mainly executes ordering and distribution of books, which is the fast and efficient method.
 ISBN is the essential instrument in modern distribution and rationalization opportunities in the book trade.
 An ISBN is an important factor in book market.

-The National Agency for ISBN is responsible for registration of Indian Publishers, Authors, Universities, Institutions and Government Departments who are responsible for publishing of books/seminars/conferences or any other eligible product.
-To obtain an ISBN, applicants/stakeholders may apply to RRNA- Indian Agency at isbn.in/v2.
-The agency is also sending the required reports and data to International ISBN Agency, London which is to be included in the Publishers International ISBN Directory.
+The International ISBN Agency is appointed by [ISO] as the registration authority for the ISBN system worldwide.
+The International ISBN Agency is based in London and has appointed different National Agencies in different geographical areas to look after the administration of ISBN in that particular area for which they pay an annual fee to International ISBN Agency.
+RRRNA in India is responsible for registration of Indian Publishers, Authors (Self-publishers), Universities, Institutions and Government Departments who publishes books/seminars/conferences or any other eligible product.
+To obtain ISBN, applicants/stakeholders may apply to RRRNA- Indian ISBN Agency at isbn.gov.in.
+The agency also sends the required reports and data annually to International ISBN Agency, London which is to be included in the Publishers International ISBN Directory.